mitoteam/mt-howmany/README.md

 vendor\bin\mt-howmany.bat
 ```

 It looks for config in current directory.
 By default it scans currenct directory recursively, but you can set specific paths to scan in config.
-There are also banch of options in config.
+There are also bunch of options in config.

+You can import config from other files with `import` option (for example to have some common parts between projects).

 Take a look at sample config for details: [mt-howmany.example.yml](mt-howmany.example.yml)